rishitkundariya/C_Program/README.md

-<h3> Here I will put C program Defination Along with it's Solution In series.</h3>
+<h3>C program Defination Along with it's Solution In series.</h3>
 <ul>
-<li> Just note doen that First Two series is easy but with increase series complecity will increase.</li>
+<li> Just note down that First Two series is easy but with increase serie complecity will increase.</li>
 <li> I Will also put question Defination in the Readme File.</li>
 </ul>